digitalcredentials/tls-did/doc/documentation.md

 ### TLSDID Contract

 The [TLSDID Contract](https://github.com/digitalcredentials/tls-did-registry/blob/master/contracts/TLSDID.sol) stores the certificate chain, all data of the DID document, an expiry and a signature.
-The TLS-DID resolver uses the signature to verify all data stored in the contract against the TLS certificate of the domain for which the TLS-DID was created.
+The TLS-DID resolver uses the signature to verify all data stored in the contract against the TLS certificate of the FQDN for which the TLS-DID was created.

 ### TLSDIDRegistry Contract

-The [TLSDIDRegistry Contract](https://github.com/digitalcredentials/tls-did-registry/blob/master/contracts/TLSDIDRegistry.sol) stores a mapping from TLS-DID method specific identifiers (domains) to one or multiple [TLSDID Contract's](#TLSDID-Contract) addresses.
+The [TLSDIDRegistry Contract](https://github.com/digitalcredentials/tls-did-registry/blob/master/contracts/TLSDIDRegistry.sol) stores a mapping from TLS-DID method specific identifiers (FQDN) to one or multiple [TLSDID Contract's](#TLSDID-Contract) addresses.

 ## Data Types